Wipeyur Buttress Rock Climbing

 See the guidebook....
 It has great approach info and a pretty good map.
 Near mile marker 10 on Rampart Range Road is a pullout with parking.
 Just back down the road (east?) across the street from mile marker 10 is a somewhat obvious trail.
 Follow cairns for a short hike around the south side of the formation.
 This trail leads to the slab below the south face.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Wipeyur Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Wipeyur Buttress:

 Featured Route For Wipeyur Buttress

 Holy Crap 5.12c 7b+ 27 IX- 27 E6 6b Colorado

 : South Platte

 Holy Crap is probably the centerpiece route at Wipeyur Buttress.
 The climbing is steep, athletic, technical, and sustained.
 Begin by figuring out a good plan for the belayer.
 The belay area is steep with multiple small ledges, and there are tradeoffs in terms of seeing the climber, reducing rope drag, and avoiding rockfall.The route starts at the bottom of the corner and shoots straight right on steep rock with good holds for 3 or 4 bolts (this section can be a little wet during rainy weather...[more]
 Browse More Classics in Colorado

 Looking east from the base of the Wipeyur Buttress...

 Wipeyur Buttress Lower Southeast face, and the upp...